 - Choice of raptor species for the operation

 - Minimising harm to target and non-target species

 - First aid techniques

 - Advanced telemetry

-To successfully complete the course and achieve certification you must:
+To achieve partial certification (theory only) you must:

 - Demonstrate your practical skills in the field, including initial survey, preparation of RAMS documents, flying skills and other practical aspects of the role.